Flock of giant California condors trashes woman's home

-TEHACHAPI, Calif.
-(AP) — Giant California condors are rare — but not at Cinda Mickols’ home.
+TEHACHAPI, Calif. — Giant California condors are rare — but not at Cinda Mickols' home.

 About 15 to 20 of the giant endangered birds have recently taken a liking to the house in the city of Tehachapi and made quite a mess.